 What a shop can and cannot control

-A good shop controls work scheduling, parts ordering discipline, paint quality, communication cadence, and calibration partnerships.
-A good shop cannot control insurance adjuster speed, OEM parts inventory, or the structural complexity your vehicle requires.
+A good shop controls what is in its hands: work scheduling, parts ordering discipline, paint quality, communication cadence, and calibration partnerships.
+A good shop cannot control what is in someone else's hands: insurance adjuster speed, OEM parts inventory, or the laws of structural engineering on your specific vehicle.

 What we can do is tell you the truth about the timeline at intake, update you honestly when delays happen, and not promise timelines we can't deliver.